 .Q: Have you or somebody you care about had to deal with the death of an ex-partner?

-NOTE FROM CAROLYN: I wrote more about how marriage can affect our cardiac health in my book A Woman’s Guide to Living with Heart Disease, (Johns Hopkins University Press, 2017).
-You can save 20% off the book’s cover price if you order it directly from Johns Hopkins University Press (use their code HTWN).
+NOTE FROM CAROLYN: I wrote more about how marriage can improve – or worsen – our cardiac risk in my book A Woman’s Guide to Living with Heart Disease, (Johns Hopkins University Press).
+You can save 30% off the book’s cover price if you order it directly from Johns Hopkins University Press (use their code HTWN).
 Or ask for it at your local library, your favourite independent bookshop, or order it online (paperback, hardcover or e-book) at Amazon.